I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 S3 is not a directory-file structure

-copies files to three data centers in the same region when you upload them
+files to three data centers in the same region at the time of upload

 In S3, there are things called buckets and objects, and we tend to think of folders as buckets and files as objects, but that's not actually the case